6.5 Ethics and the Nursing Student

 1. Applying learned ethical values vs. accepting unethical practice

-Students observed unethical practices of nurses and physicians, such as breach of patient privacy, confidentiality, respect, rights, duty to provide information, and physical and psychological mistreatment, that opposed the ethical values learned in nursing school.
+Students observed unethical practices of nurses and physicians, such as breach of client privacy, confidentiality, respect, rights, duty to provide information, and physical and psychological mistreatment, that opposed the ethical values learned in nursing school.
 Students experienced ethical conflict due to their sense of powerlessness, low status as students, dependence on staff nurses for learning experiences, and fear of offending health care providers.

 2. Desiring to provide ethical care but lacking autonomous decision-making